-Notice for the collection of information will be provided as part of research enrollment procedures as required and approved by each research project's research office and/or institutional review board providing oversight.
+Notice for the collection of information will be provided as part of enrollment procedures as required and approved by each project's research office, institutional review board, and/or approving authority providing oversight.
 VHA patients also receive a copy of the VHA Notice of Privacy Practices (NOPP).

-Version Date: October 1, 2022
+Version date: October 1, 2023

-Page 31 of 32
+Page 30 of 31